Direct part marking (dpm) with laser marking systems

 Direct part marking is the process of creating permanent markings on the surface of a part.
 The most common forms of part identification are data matrix codes, QR codes, and serial numbers.
-To validate the marking’s legibility, manufacturers use 2D barcode readers that provide grades based on the AIM DPM standard, also known as ISO/IEC TR 29158.
+To validate the marking’s legibility, manufacturers use 2D barcode verifiers that provide grades based on the AIM DPM standard, also known as ISO/IEC TR 29158.

-Why Choose a Laser System for Part Marking?
+Why Choose Laser Technology For Part Marking?

-Mark at the Start
+Mark at The Start

 With the Laserax technology, it’s now possible to move the marking operation at the start of production.
 This technology protects 2D codes from surface treatments, including e-coating, shotblasting, powder coating, and heat treating.

-You can mark a wide variety of materials using fiber and CO2 lasers.
-Each type of laser is specialized at marking different materials.
+You can mark a wide variety of materials using fiber and CO2 lasers, including stainless steel, anodized aluminum, steel, zinc, and more.

-About Other Part Marking Methods
+Other Part Marking Methods

 Dot peen marking

 Depending on who you talk to, inkjet printing may or may not be classified as a direct part marking method.
-Although it creates markings by propelling ink directly on the part, the resulting ink layer isn’t permanent.
+Although it creates markings by propelling ink directly on the part, the resulting ink layer is not permanent.
 Ink markings can be erased or severely damaged as a result of abrasion.
 Ink can also partially clog the nozzle, requiring more maintenance and diminishing the quality of the codes over time.

-Read more on the subject: Automotive Part Marking Technologies - Which One to Choose?
+Related article: Automotive Part Marking Technologies - Which One to Choose?

 Laser Marking Solutions

 Laserax offers marking solutions designed to integrate direct part marking anywhere in production lines.
 Our lasers are the fastest on the market.
-They will keep up with high-speed applications to make sure that the marking operation isn’t a bottleneck.
+They can keep up with high-speed applications to make sure that the marking operation isn’t a bottleneck.

 You can either choose a laser marking machine for a turnkey solution or an OEM laser marker to integrate a custom solution.
 Contact our experts today to find the most effective solution for your application.